Equipment and Gear

 Functional for movement, warmth and dryness.
 They should stay up high on the lower back in all ranges of motion and help seal all air from coming between them and the jacket.
 Seriously consider buying bib type pants made of a water repellant/waterproof fabric.
 Full length leg zips are required ease of putting pants on and off at races and training.

 Not too long, not too bulky, functional for layering and movement with water repellant fabrics.

 Use ski socks made for skiing and fit properly.
 They are made with quality material that helps keep feet warm.
 Wool blended socks are the best.
 The wick sweat well, and help keep feet warmer even when wet.
 Ski socks are cushioned in all the right places.
 They are higher up the leg for warmth and are not made to slide down off the calf.
 Have at least one identical pair for everyday you ski each week; a minimum of two identical pairs are essential for a weekend athlete.

 Team Jackets must be ordered in early March for the next season.
 Jackets are ordered directly from Stan and Dan Sports.
 Although you may find some slightly used ones on our ski swap page.

 Sweatshirt & sweatpants, t-shirts, hats are Cranmore Race Team logo gear.
-See the order form list in the documents.
-Orders must be completed by November 15th.
+See information about ordering apparel through the online store.

 Sources for Equipment and Gear: